reddxae/unrestrict/README_en.md

 This may be useful if you're unlucky with the server IP address, whose regional affiliation is incorrectly identified by various sites practicing geoblock for users from your country.
 Or if the IP address is simply "dirty" (meaning it was previously used for some unfair purposes, causing sites to constantly require CAPTCHAs or fully restrict access).
 WARP uses the IP addresses of Cloudflare servers that are geographically closest to your server.
 It's completely free and offers unlimited traffic.

+If you are experiencing problems connecting via WARP (e.g. not all pages even load or load very slowly, can't use IPv6, or other troubles), try set desired profile to the configuration provided below.
+Go to **Xray Configs** → find WARP, open menu → Edit:

+ * Domain Strategy: ForceIP.
+ * MTU: 1280.
+ * Workers: 2.
+ * Enable No Kernel Tun.

 </details>

 # Amnezia
-1. Download the [AmneziaVPN](https://amnezia.org/en/downloads) client on your PC (the site is inaccessible from Russia).
+1. Download the [AmneziaVPN](https://amnezia.org/en/downloads) client on your PC (the site is inaccessible in Russia).
 Launch it and select **Set up your own server** → **I have connection data** → enter the `Server IP address:port for SSH authorization` *(e.g., 134.43.57.54:43842)*, login as root, and enter the server password.
 A progress bar will appear on the screen; wait a while.
 > If you're using SSH key authentication, paste the contents of the private key file into the password input field (including the lines `-----BEGIN OPENSSH PRIVATE KEY-----` and `-----END OPENSSH PRIVATE KEY-----`).
 2. A window for selecting pre-installed profiles will open.
 Scroll down and select **Choose protocol manually.**
 3. Select AmneziaWG, and specify the port you created for this protocol.
 Wait for the installation to finish.
 4. After installing the first protocol, you will land on the main page of the AmneziaVPN client.
 Click the settings icon → Servers → select your server (Server 1).
 Here you can rename it.
 In the Protocols section, find OpenVPN over Cloak and click the download button next to it.
 Specify the port that you previously added for this protocol.
 Wait for the installation to complete.

 Additionally, you can change the site that will mask the traffic when using this protocol.
-Go to the OpenVPN over Cloak section → Cloak → enter the desired domain in the "Mask traffic as" field (foreign and, of course, accessible from Russia).
+Go to the OpenVPN over Cloak section → Cloak → enter the desired domain in the "Mask traffic as" field (located outside Russia but accessible in Russia).

 5. To add your server with AmneziaVPN to a phone, click the **Share** button at the bottom and add users for each protocol separately.
 You can add the AmneziaWG protocol using a QR code, and if you're lucky, OpenVPN over Cloak too.
 If not, in the window with the constantly changing QR code, click "Share," save the config file, and then add it to your phone.
 You can manage users in the Share → Users section.
 You can share "full access to the server" (i.e., manage protocols, users, etc., on another device) through the additional menu (three dots) in the same Share section.

 # MTProto
-We recommend using [mtg](https://github.com/9seconds/mtg) to set up MTProto.
+We recommend using [mtg](https://github.com/9seconds/mtg) to set up personal MTProto.
-There is an [updated fork](https://github.com/GetPageSpeed/MTProxy) of the official MTProto by the Telegram developers.
-[Its configuration is described in detail here.](https://gist.github.com/rameerez/8debfc790e965009ca2949c3b4580b91)
+Also there is an [updated fork](https://github.com/GetPageSpeed/MTProxy) based on the official MTProto by the Telegram developers.
+[Set up is described here.](https://gist.github.com/rameerez/8debfc790e965009ca2949c3b4580b91)